MarkMCode/QLAB-Robotics-Simulation/README.md

 - CircuitJS1 is used under the following license: https://github.com/pfalstad/circuitjs1/blob/master/COPYING.txt

+- GWT is used under the following license: http://www.gwtproject.org/terms.html

 - ThreeFalstad as a derivative work of CircuitJS1, Ammo.js and Three.js is under the GNU General Public License Version 2.
 For more information, please see /ThreeFalstad/License.txt.

 **This project is currently early in development and is therefore not guaranteed to behave as expected.**